What makes the EYE a great way to measure blood glucose?

 Connected to the brain via the optic nerve, most people assume that the eye is simply used for seeing the world around us.
 But in truth, it is so much more.
 Whilst we are all aware of the need to visit an optician annually to have the health and performance of our eyes checked, we are less aware that during that procedure the eye can also be used as a window on the health of the body.
 Similarly, at Occuity we are using the power of the eye to provide a better solution for glucose monitoring.

 There are many things that make the eye a wonderful solution to measuring blood glucose.

-Firstly, the eye is the only part of the body which is transparent.
-It therefore presents a metaphorical "window" that we can use to "see" inside the body without the need to actually touch the body at all.
+Firstly, the eye is the only part of the body that is transparent.
+It, therefore, presents a metaphorical "window" that we can use to "see" inside the body without the need to actually touch the body at all.

 The eye also represents a relatively stable organ to analyse as it doesn’t change particularly rapidly over time.
 Many companies have sought to tackle the challenge of non-invasive glucose testing by looking at the skin for an answer.
 There are many drawbacks to using the skin as it can vary a lot and vary in a short space of time.
 Aspects such as temperature, hydration, level of suntan and even the pressure of the meter on the skin can alter the results obtained.

 By comparison, the eye represents a very stable medium to measure and test.
 It does not change much over time.
 Indeed, if you need glasses you don’t need to change them every week or month; it is a much more gradual variation.